lmorg/murex/docs/events/onprompt.md

     Triggered before readline displays the interactive prompt
 * `eof`
     Triggered if `ctrl`+`d` pressed while in the interactive prompt
+* `return`
+    Triggered when `return` is pressed while cursor is still on same line as prompt

 ## Payload